Denis Leary: Autism

 Leary later stated that the quote was taken out of context and that in that paragraph he had been talking about what he calls the trend of "unwarranted" over-diagnosis of autism, which he attributed to American parents seeking an excuse for behavioral problems and under-performance.
-Later, he apologized to parents with autistic children whom he had offended.
+Later, he apologized to parents with children diagnosed with autism whom he had offended.